-You can spend $200 or more for a coffeemaker with interactive displays and the stainless construction you'd find on a pro-style range.
-But our latest tests of almost 90 models show that a consistently good cup of joe starts at as little as $40.
+You can spend $200 or more for a coffeemaker with interactive displays and the kind of stainless steel detailing you'd find on pro-style ranges and other appliances.
+You'll also see coffeemakers that combine brewing technologies, like pod and drip.
+Yet others might be combined with another appliance, such as a personal blender, for making smoothies as well as coffee.
+But our latest tests show that a consistently good cup of joe can be had for as little as $40.

 The most basic coffeemakers make at least a decent cup.
-But you might want more features than a simple on/off switch.
-A little more money buys you conveniences such as an automatic timer, a thermal carafe to keep coffee hot longer, and settings that allow you to adjust brew strength.
+Still, you might want more features than a simple on/off switch.
+A little more money buys conveniences such as programmability, a thermal carafe to keep coffee hot longer, and settings that let you adjust brew strength.

-Our top conventional drip machines reached 195 degrees F to 205 degrees F for about five minutes, the industry standard for optimal brewing.
+Our top conventional drip machines reached 195 to 205 degrees F. for five to six minutes, the industry standard for optimal brewing.
 If you're into self-serve, brew-and-dispense models let you fill your cup right from the machine, which keeps the coffee hot.
-When you're on the go, single-serve models, also known as pod machines, brew a cup at a time from sealed beverage packets--no fuss, no muss.
+When you're on the go, single-serve models, also known as pod machines, brew a cup at a time from sealed beverage packets—no fuss, no muss.

 How many cups do you drink?

 If one cup is enough to jump-start your day, choose a one- or two-cup drip model or single-serve pod machine.
-You'll probably use less coffee than you would with a full-size model.
+You'll probably use less coffee than you would with a full-size model, though with pod coffeemakers you'll pay more per serving than you would with a standard drip model—the cost of convenience.
 If you like multiple cups, choose a bigger machine.
 Most large models make 10 to 12 cups.
 Be wary of manufacturers' capacity claims.
-Most makers measure a cup as a scant 4 ounces.
+Most makers measure a cup as a scant 5 or 6 ounces.

 If you space your coffee-drinking throughout the day, consider a model with an insulated mug or carafe.
-Those keep coffee hot and fresh-tasting for hours.
-The warming plates that come with glass pots can cause coffee to taste stale and burnt if it sits around for too long.
+These keep coffee hot and fresh-tasting for hours.
+The warming plates that come with glass pots can cause coffee to taste stale and burnt from sitting around too long.

 Can't see straight in the morning?